rob42/freeboard-server/README.txt

 This has been developed in Eclipse Juno, with maven3 and zk plugins (among others)

-This is only just uploaded, so expect some pain getting it all setup/building/etc. Email me for help.
+This project is still fairly new, so if you are developing, expect some pain getting it all setup/building/etc. Email me for help.

-**NOTE** NOTE: This project uses nrjavaserial-3.8.4.jar from http://code.google.com/p/nrjavaserial/downloads/ not rxtx.jar.
+**NOTE**: This project uses nrjavaserial-3.8.4.jar from http://code.google.com/p/nrjavaserial/downloads/ not rxtx.jar.
 Since the last maven version is 3.7.5, you will need to manually add it to the local maven respoitory!!

 Hardware:
-	Raspberry Pi (Model B, 256 Mb RAM) - currently using soft-fp image (for sun java) make sure to 'sudo apt-get install  gdal-bin python-gdal imagemagik librxtx-java' add sun (Oracle) jdk7 manually, into /home/pi/jdk1.7.0_06 create dir /home/pi/freeboard
+	Raspberry Pi (Model B, 256 Mb RAM) - currently using soft-fp image (for sun java)

+			sudo apt-get install git-core

+		#install the firmware updates from hexxeh according to https://github.com/Hexxeh/rpi-update

+			sudo rpi-update

+		#Turn on overclocking and set various options; desktop on boot off, ssh on, overclock on high, memory on minimum GPU options.
+			sudo raspi-config

+		#make sure to 'sudo apt-get install gdal-bin python-gdal imagemagik'
+		#add sun (Oracle) jdk7 manually, into /home/pi/jdk1.7.0_06
+		#create dir /home/pi/freeboard
+			mkdirs /home/pi/freeboard
-		copy the following from your dev system to /home/pi/freeboard conf/
+		#copy the following from your dev system to /home/pi/freeboard
+		 	 	conf/
              	freeboard/
 		 		install.sh
 		 		logs/
 		 		mapcache/  - you create this when you import charts, I currently only have NZ charts, I will import a world map shortly, so you can at least see something basic. start.sh
 		 		stop.sh
-		 target/freeboard-server-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+		 		target/freeboard-server.jar

 		cd /home/pi/freeboard
-		execute ./start.sh
+		./start.sh

 	Arduino - Mega 1260 - load as per  freeboardPLC project connect via USB